 The injuries you suffer can have a dramatic effect on your life.
 Personal injuries have the potential to impact your family, work and burden you with large medical expenses.
 The good news is that you may be entitled to make a personal injury claim against the person or organisation responsible for your injury.

 When you make a claim for an injury that occurs at work, in public or while driving, you can seek money to cover the value of your damages.
 In most cases, this means you can claim compensation for things like medical expenses and lost wages, but in cases of severe injury, you may also be able to claim damages to cover undue psychological suffering.
 The severity of your injury and the setting where it occurs will have an impact on the claim you can make, especially in the form of time limits.
-In this blog, we will cover how much time you have from the date of your injury to lodge and resolve any claims you need to make.

 Workers’ Compensation Claims Time Limits